justicedemocrats/new-site/src/pages/issue-pages/index.md

           international law.
 We must be bold enough to stand up to human rights violators who aren’t just our enemies, but our allies.
 We don’t weaken our allies by holding them accountable, we strengthen them.
-        title: No Longer Sell Arms to Human-Rights Violators
+        title: No Longer Sell Arms to Human Rights Violators
       - contents: >-
           The goal is legalization, taxation, and regulation.
 Prohibition only makes drug cartels more powerful, increases crime, and makes drugs